 1. Support An Important Climate Cause

-The global climate emergency requires that we use all available strategies and types of action as soon as we can.
+The global climate emergency requires that we use all available strategies and types of action as soon as we can in order to support decarbonisation.
 A major blockage to community led climate action is funding and technical skills.

 CORENA offers a practical and effective way for everyone to collectively fund new renewable energy installations and to ‘electrify everything’ now instead of waiting on government action.

 Our revolving fund modelenables everyone to help collectively achieve prompt and tangible climate outcomes that benefit everyone everywhere.